-Greg Youmans is a writer, historian, and videomaker.
+Greg Youmans is a film and media scholar, historian, and videomaker.

-He also organizes "Queer Are You Going, Queer Have You Been," a project designed to rekindle awareness of lesser-known figures from the queer past.
-The project launched in 2013 with a public event about Bay Area queer activist Tede Matthews (1951–1993) and a writing project about lesbian poet Elsa Gidlow (1898–1986).
+Youmans also organizes "Queer Are You Going, Queer Have You Been," a project designed to rekindle awareness of lesser-known figures from the queer past.
+The project launched in 2013 with a public event about San Francisco Bay Area queer activist Tede Matthews (1951–1993) and a writing project about lesbian poet Elsa Gidlow (1898–1986).

 Contact at gregyoumans (at) gmail (dot) com.